RXSofc/riixs/README.md

 ## Features
 - Neon cyber aesthetic built with pure HTML, CSS, and JavaScript
 - Smooth scroll and parallax hero section
-- Interactive “Message” button with a dynamic prank behavior
-- Looping background music for immersive experience
 - Responsive design optimized for both desktop and mobile